 In today’s times as the world gets smaller, faster, and overcrowded, many often wonder what it would be like to live in paradise away from all the stress.
 In seeking this outcome in 1988 a family-owned nature retreat was established at the northern end of what was known then as the Great Daintree Rainforest.
 In those days when Cairns was still small, an adventure further north came with its hardships, namely the tyranny of distance.
 Over the past 30 years, as the roads improved and services like telephone and electricity became available, the remoteness of such became less and less.
 Conventional access is now easy and available to all.

-For the past 15 years the accommodation business has grown each year.
-This growth has accelerated over the past 5 years due to access, reputation and infrastructure until COVID-19.
-Despite the GFC and COVID-19 the company has managed to reboot whilst maintaining its market position and initiate the next phase of Mungumby Lodge.
-Room for expansion has been created, additionally the grounds, infrastructure and facilities are constantly being improved.
-This business is best suited to an owner-operator or a company seeking to expand into Cape York an area that is the focus of many wishing to escape the confines of the suburbs and regular lock downs post COVID-19.
+For the past 15 years, the accommodation business has grown each year.
+This growth has accelerated over the past 5 years due to access, reputation, and infrastructure until COVID-19.
+Despite the GFC and COVID-19, the company has managed to reboot whilst maintaining its market position and initiating the next phase of Mungumby Lodge.
+Room for expansion has been created, additionally the grounds, infrastructure, and facilities are constantly being improved.
+This business is best suited to an owner-operator or a company seeking to expand into Cape York an area that is the focus of many wishing to escape the confines of the suburbs and regular lockdowns post COVID-19.

 The current owners of Mungumby Lodge seek expressions of interest in the lodge property, business, and chattels.
-Expressions of interest for over $1.250,000.00 are sought and ongoing marketing, distribution, and logistical support is available as part of the package.
+Expressions of interest for over $1.500,000.00 are sought and ongoing marketing, distribution, and logistical support is available as part of the package.
 The owners of the company have diversified their interests and without urgency are preparing to implement their next move.
-Enthusiasm and desire of this family is to see the lodge expand and grow and the business remain strong.
+The enthusiasm and desire of this family are to see the lodge expand and grow and the business remains strong.
 Therefore incoming owners will be supported to ensure the future of the business and property remains secure.
 Live the dream and own this unique business in the center of paradise, surrounded by other top experience destinations.

 Interesting to see southern investors eyeing off Queensland’s northern frontier township Cooktown.
 Commercial and residential inquiries are strong and contracts are processing.
 If your heading north, make sure pack your wallet!